FluorescentHallucinogen/cast-manager-polymer/README.md

 This section covers adding the `cast-manager` element to your page

 ### Include dependencies
-As part of head, we want to include the Polymer JS and `cast-manager`.
+As part of head, you want to include Polymer JS and `cast-manager`.

     <script src="bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>

     <link rel="import" href="bower_components/cast-manager-polymer/cast-manager.html">

 ### Define elements
-If you're defining this outside of a polymer element, you'll need to wrap `cast-manager` in an auto binding template in the `<body>` to leverage property binding.
+If you're defining this outside of a Polymer element, you'll need to wrap `cast-manager` in an auto binding template in the `<body>` to leverage property binding.

     <template id="t" is="dom-bind">